juliantreweeke/soundslap/README.md

 After searching for sounds, the speaker icon in the sound list does not play audio.

-I ran out of time to put Terms of Use.

 ## Thanks

 Big thanks to Luke Hammer and Edgey for helping me get this to work.
 Also massive thanks to the people behind Wavesurfer.js and MediaStreamRecorder.

 ## Final Thoughts
-Features I wanted to add but didn't have time
+Features I wanted to add but didn't have time.
--Live Microphone volume graph.
+* Live Microphone volume graph.
--Let users comment on sounds.
+* Letting users comment on sounds.
--Terms of Use page added to Creative Commons information.
+* Terms of use page added with Creative Commons info.
+* Implementation of Semantics UI to fix forms.